parsinglogic/java-fp/README.md

 ## Zippers

 > The wonderful thing about Tiggers
 > Is Tiggers are wonderful things
 > Their tops are made out of rubber
 > Their bottoms are made out of springs
 > They're bouncy, trouncy, flouncy, pouncy fun, fun, fun, fun, fun

 [Robert B. Sherman][sherman]

 Zippers may not **quite** be Tiggers but they are indeed rather wonderful things.
 They let us operate on immutable functional data structures in a very convenient way.

-In advanced functional languages, they have been supereseded by **Lenses** but Java is not an advanced functional language - as I am sure you knew already.
+In advanced functional languages, they have been superseded by **Lenses** but Java is not an advanced functional language - as I am sure you knew already.

 Zippers were first mentioned in a paper by Gerard Huet in 1997 ["Functional Pearl: The Zipper"][zipper]